Lakens/statistical_inferences/docs/03-likelihoods.md

 ### Questions about likelihoods

 **Q1**: Let’s assume you expect this is a fair coin.
-What is the binomial probability of observing 8 heads out of 10 coin flips, when θ = 0.5?
+What is the binomial probability of observing 8 heads out of 10 coin flips, when p = 0.5?
 (You can use the functions in the chapter, or compute it by hand).

 A) 0.044
 B) 0.05